Skip to main content

 Hosted by the Federal Reserve Banks of Atlanta, Cleveland, Dallas, Kansas City, New York and Philadelphia

-The forum will highlight the latest research on digital access, as well as emerging methodologies and best practices in the sector.
+The forum highlighted the latest research on digital access, as well as emerging methodologies and best practices in the sector.
+It brought together academics, researchers, community development practitioners and policymakers for impactful conversations around digital access research in areas such as:

 • Program evaluation and outcomes measurement.